simonsobs/socs/docs/agents/scpi_psu.rst

 Docker
 ``````
-The Keithly Agent should be configured to run in a Docker container.
+The SCPI PSU Agent should be configured to run in a Docker container.
 An example docker-compose service configuration is shown here::

   ocs-psuK:
-    image: simonsobs/ocs-psu-agent:latest
+    image: simonsobs/ocs-scpi-psu-agent:latest
     hostname: manny-docker
     volumes:
       - ${OCS_CONFIG_DIR}:/config:ro